-19.1.
+- 19.1.
 All incidents of positive handling/restraint must be notified to the safeguarding team using the 'Restraint Notification Form' on OAT.net.
-In addition, the 'Restraint Record Form' must be completed
+In addition, the 'Restraint Record Form' must be completed on OAT.net and also uploaded onto CPOMs into the child's record.
+This must be completed as soon as is practicable, and within 24 hours of an incident taking place, by all those involved. - 19.2.

-- 19.2.
 Parents will be informed on the same day as the incident and invited into the academy to discuss the incident as soon as practicable. - 19.3.
 A written review of the incident must be conducted by the principal and DSL and recorded on CPOMs within 5 working days and any positive handling plan updated as appropriate.